Cervical cancer: Early stage

-A radical trachelectomy can be performed abdominally or vaginally and opinions are conflicting as to which is better.
+In stage IB1 and IB2, the only fertility-sparing option is a radical trachelectomy with removal of lymph nodes.
 A radical abdominal trachelectomy with lymphadenectomy usually only requires a two- to three-day hospital stay, and most women recover very quickly (about six weeks).
 Complications are uncommon, although women who can conceive after surgery are susceptible to preterm labour and possible late miscarriage.
 A wait of at least one year is generally recommended before attempting to become pregnant after surgery.
 Recurrence in the residual cervix is rare if the trachelectomy has cleared the cancer.
-Yet, women are recommended to practice vigilant prevention and follow-up care, including Pap screenings/colposcopy, with biopsies of the remaining lower uterine segment as needed (every 3–4 months for at least 5 years) to monitor for any recurrence in addition to minimizing any new exposures to HPV through safe sex practices until one is actively trying to conceive.